rust-lang/rust/src/doc/rustc-dev-guide/src/about-this-guide.md

    properties of the code and inform later stages of the compile process (e.g., type checking).
 5. [From MIR to Binaries][p5]: How linked executable machine code is generated.
 6. [Appendices][app] at the end with useful reference information.
-There are a few of these with different information, inluding a glossary.
+There are a few of these with different information, including a glossary.

 [p1]: ./getting-started.md
 [p1-5]: ./compiler-team.md